24900473/exno1/README.md

 STEP 5: Remove outliers using IQR

-STEP 6: Use zscore of to remove outliers
+STEP 6: Use score of to remove outliers

 # Coding and Output